 What do Parents think?

-On a daily basis, we reach out too many influencers to review our products and we ask them to give us honest opinions about our Gelli and Slime.
-We’ve recently started reaching out to more parents who are struggling to find activity’s which will help their child who has autism.
+On a daily basis, we reach out to many influencers to review our products and we ask them to give us honest opinions about our Gelli and Slime.
+We’ve recently started reaching out to more parents who are struggling to find activities which will help their child with autism.
 Here is what a couple of them had to say: